TomLampard/home/README.md

-# Welcome to my little app
+# Welcome

 This is my personal site and portfolio, that also acts as my little playground to test new concepts in 3d on the web.
-It is built on the T3 stack, using next js, prisma, tailwind, nextauth with delightful little three js & react-three-fiber sprinkles added ontop.
+It is currently built on the T3 stack, using next js, prisma, tailwind, nextauth with delightful little three js & react-three-fiber sprinkles added ontop.

 If your into 3d and react apps I hope you find something of interest.